marcosrdac/nc2jpg/README.md

-# nc2ad
+# nc2jpg

-This program exports a NetCDF4 file variable to a JPEG file (values are scaled to fit between 0-255).
-JPEG compression can be chosen.
+This program exports a NetCDF file variable to a JPEG file (values are scaled to fit between 0-255).
+JPEG quality can be chosen.
+This code is meant to ease posterior creation of handmade masks for a NetCDF variable with an image editor like *GIMP*.

 ## Dependencies: